 There are so many benefits of spending time outside every day – especially if you can spend that time in nature.

 Aside from getting your essential dose of vitamin D, spending time surrounded by trees in particular (the Japanese call it ‘forest bathing’) has been shown to improve your health.

 Some of the benefits that have been proven are lower concentrations of cortisol, lower pulse rate, lower blood pressure, greater parasympathetic nerve activity, and lower sympathetic nerve activity.
 Which basically means you’ll feel more rested and less inclined to stress after a ‘forest bath’.

 So if you live or work near a park or woods, fantastic.
 Try to get out at lunchtime for a quick stroll.
 If not, it’s still worth escaping your desk and getting some exercise and air, away from the same four walls for a break.
 Just half an hour a day is enough to feel the benefits.

 So, if you want to make some quick and easy lifestyle changes that will benefit your physical and mental wellbeing, try adopting these into your daily routine:

-  - Change your mindset – do three morning affirmations.
+- Change your mindset – 3 x morning affirmations.

 - Add more protein every meal – add protein to every meal and snack.